tristanbrown/fintrist/README.md

-# template-pkg
+# Fintrist
-A package template.
+A data analysis engine focused on time-dependent data.